simomagi/continual_SNI/README.md

 # Towards Continual Social Network Identification

 ## Abstract
 Social networks have become most widely used channels for sharing images and videos, and discovering the social platform of origin of multimedia content is of great interest to the forensics community.
 Several techniques address this problem, however the rapid development of new social platforms, and the deployment of updates to existing ones, often render forensic tools obsolete shortly after their introduction.
-This effectively requires constant updating of methods and models, which is especially cumbersome when dealing with techniques based on neural networks, as trained models cannot be easily fine-tuned to handle new classes without drastically reducing the performance on the old ones -- a phenomenon known as catastrophic forgetting.
+This effectively requires constant updating of methods and models, which is especially cumbersome when dealing with techniques based on neural networks, as trained models cannot be easily fine-tuned to handle new classes without drastically reducing the performance on the old ones -- a phenomenon known as *catastrophic forgetting*.
 Updating a model thus often entails retraining the network from scratch on all available data, including that used for training previous versions of the model.
 Continual learning refers to techniques specifically designed to mitigate catastrophic forgetting, hus making it possible to extend an existing model requiring no or a limited number of examples from the original dataset.
 In this paper, we investigate the potential of continual learning techniques to build an extensible social network identification neural network.
 We introduce a simple yet effective neural network architecture for Social Network Identification (SNI) and perform extensive experimental validation of continual learning approaches on it.
 Our results demonstrate that, although Continual SNI remains a challenging problem, catastrophic forgetting can be significantly reduced by only retaining a fraction of the original training data.